andreamazzitelli/ProjectNN/README.md

 - If you want to change the model (ImageNet or CelebA):
   - change the parameters (the cell should run automatically)
   - run again the cell with header "Model Setup"
-  - choose the algorithm to use and run the corresponding cell in the Execution block;
+  - choose the algorithm to use and run the corresponding cell in the Execution block
   - wait for the results that will be shown compared to the input image